CLI Reference

 Arguments:

-• <COMMAND> (required) — bmux arguments to execute inside sandbox (pass after –)
+commandbmux arguments to execute inside sandbox (pass after –)yes

 FlagDescriptionValuesDefault

---bmux-binPath to bmux binary to execute (default: ./target/debug/bmux if present)string
+--bmux-binPath to bmux binary to execute (default: ./target/debug/bmux if present)

 --env-modeSandbox environment modeclean, inherit, hermeticclean

---print-envPrint fully resolved environment map before executing commandbooleanfalse
+--print-envPrint fully resolved environment map before executing commandtrue, false

---timeoutKill sandbox command if it exceeds this timeout in secondsinteger
+--timeoutKill sandbox command if it exceeds this timeout in seconds

 bmux sandbox run